PIGEON DISTRICT LIBRARY SERVICES

 Patrons and visitors who wish to use the Internet must sign in at the Circulation Desk and fill out an Internet Policy form, if one is not already on file.
 There is no usage fee, but there is a time limit of 2 hours if someone is waiting for a computer.
 Personal software must be scanned for viruses prior to use.
 Copies are 10 cents/side for black & white, and 50 cents/side for color copies.
 Print jobs will be released by staff from the circulation desk.

-A computer lab with seven computers is available for adults.
+A computer lab with four computers is available for adults.
 Cell phone use and video streaming are restricted in the computer lab.
 Minors, who have a signed Internet Access Policy on file, are restricted to two other computers with Internet filtering.
 Patrons and visitors who bring in their wireless enabled laptop computer or other portable device may access the Internet in the Computer Lab, Reference Room, or main circulation area of the library.